dwdas9/home/articles/Docker/3-BitnamiSparkClusterOnDocker.md

   - [Why This Setup?](#why-this-setup)
   - [Conclusion](#conclusion)

-# Setup A Bitnami Spark Cluster On Docker
+# A Bitnami Spark Cluster On Docker And Hive Setup

 <p style="color: #006600; font-family: 'Trebuchet MS', Helvetica, sans-serif; background-color: #e6ffe6; padding: 15px; border-left: 5px solid #00cc66;">
 Here I will show you how you can setup a Spark Cluster, 1 master, 2 workers node.
+And, how to setup Hive.
 We will use the VMWare Bitnami image for this.
 </p>

 **Summary of steps:**